liyouzhang/Churn_Prediction/README.md

 ## Suggestions

 The best strategy to be adopted will depend on the stage and priorities of the company.
-* If the churn definition is aggressive (i.e. a user is considered to have churned if he/she has not used the service in 30 days), the company can make a profit of up to $8.2 per user by sending out $20 per year in promotions to users predicted to churn.
+* If the churn definition is aggressive (i.e. a user is considered to have churned if he/she has not used the service in 30 days), the company can make a profit of up to $8 per user by sending out $20 per year in promotions to users predicted to churn.
 * If the churn definition is standard (i.e. 90 days), the company can make a profit of up to $4 per user by sending out $20 per year in promotions to users predicted to churn.

 Assumptions:
 * User value: $40 user/year
 * Campaign cost: $20 user/year
+* 100% success rate of campaign (profit is non-negative at >= 50% success rate)
 * These figures are consistent with an annual revenue of $ 1 Billion and 5 million users (Lyft 2017).

 ## Data